 While following my doctor’s recommendations, I continued this attitude of living in spite of my CHD throughout my teen and adult years.
 I received a full ride to college and graduated with my bachelor’s in Organizational Leadership.
 I got married at the age of 21 which some saw as too young, but when you’re very aware of the value of each day, you tend not to put things off longer than needed.

 I got pregnant with my first son at the age of 23 and delivered him via C-section without any heart trauma to either of us.
 With a baby at home, I went back to school and earned my MBA while working full-time.
-I then had two more sons via C-section, both of whom were heart healthy.
-I went back to my job six weeks after each delivery and have been with the same company for 11 years – since the day I graduated college (literally, the same day!).
+I then had two more sons via C-section, both of whom were born healthy without heart conditions.
+I went back to my job six weeks after each delivery and have been with the same company for 11 years — since the day I graduated college (literally, the same day!).

 Raising three boys and working full-time requires me to plan for the future and function at 100% all of the time.
 I feel comforted knowing that if my heart were to develop more complications, they would be caught in advance by my doctors, rather than taking me by surprise.

 In the future, I plan to be more involved in the ACHD community.
 As a parent myself, I can’t imagine the pain and stress that a parent feels when their child is diagnosed with congenital heart disease.
 While I’m sure they try to stay positive, I know it was difficult for my parents as well as for myself growing up to do so.
-I want to show the families and the patients that there is hope, that you can grow up to not just survive your heart defect but to thrive in spite of it.
+I want to show the families and the patients that there is hope, that you can grow up to not just survive your heart defect but to thrive along with it.

 Having lived with congenital heart disease my whole life, I would suggest to anyone in a similar situation to find a doctor who knows your condition and who will support who you are as a person too.